cavo789/blog/blog/XXX/git-precommit/index.md

 So, in this article, we'll discuss about `pre-commit` hooks: we want to start some code quality tools before committing our changes to our code versioning software and, in fact, we want to abandon the commit if something is wrong.

-In other words, if the code formating of our last changes violates somes standards (trailing spaces f.i.), we wish to be notified of the problem immediately; we want to be able to solve issues before pushing our changes and, this is the objective, to make sure we'll not push wrong code (badly formated, badly written) to our versioning system.
+In other words, if the code formatting of our last changes violates some standards (trailing spaces f.i.), we wish to be notified of the problem immediately; we want to be able to solve issues before pushing our changes and, this is the objective, to make sure we'll not push wrong code (badly formatted, badly written) to our versioning system.

 ## Which pre-commit hooks tools exists?

-There are a few tools we can used like:
+There are a few tools we can use like:

 * [husky](https://github.com/typicode/husky); *Git hooks made easy* 🐶 *woof!*
 * [pre-commit](https://github.com/pre-commit/pre-commit); *A framework for managing and maintaining multi-language pre-commit hooks*